Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 2. Become an authorized user

-Becoming an authorized user on a credit card is one of the fastest ways to build credit.
+Becoming an authorized user on a credit card is another way to start building credit.
 A trusted family member or friend can add you as a user to their card.
 Their responsible usage – low credit utilization and on-time payments – reflects on your credit report.

 That means you can demonstrate responsible credit card management without opening a credit card yourself.
-That’s helpful if you’re aiming for a quick credit jump – opening a credit card on your own temporarily lowers your score.
+That’s helpful if you’re aiming for a quick credit jump – opening a credit card temporarily lowers your score.

 4. Pay your bills on time

-Payment history accounts for 35% of your FICO® credit score.1,† That means on-time payments impact your credit more than any other factor.
+Payment history accounts for 35% of your FICO® credit score.⁴,† That means on-time payments impact your credit more than any other factor.

 If you have late payments on your credit report, you won’t be able to get those removed (unless they’re an error).
-But you can commit to no more late payments going forward.
+But here’s how to avoid late payments going forward:

-You can set up autopay for certain accounts so you never miss a payment, but ensure your checking account has enough money to avoid overdraft fees if your account charges them.
+• Set up autopay for certain accounts so you never miss a payment, but make sure your checking account has enough money to avoid overdraft fees if your account charges them.

-If you’re overwhelmed by all the different payment dates, especially if you’re juggling multiple credit card debts, consider a debt consolidation loan or a balance transfer credit card to streamline your payment process.
+• If you’re juggling multiple credit card debts, consider a debt consolidation loan or a balance transfer credit card to streamline your payment process.

 5. Reduce your credit utilization

-Credit utilization – the amount of available credit that you’ve actually borrowed – also has an impact on your credit score (30%).1 By reducing how much of your available credit you borrow, you can lower your credit utilization and raise your credit score.
+Credit utilization is the amount of available credit that’s in use.
+It accounts for 30% of your credit score.
+By reducing the amount of available credit you use, you can lower your credit utilization and raise your credit score.

 Here are two simple ways to reduce your credit utilization: